takakib123/LLaVa-for-Circuit-Netlist/README.md

 # LLaVa-for-Circuit-Netlist

 # About
-LLava has impressive multimodal capacity.
+LLaVA has impressive multimodal capacity.
 In this project we try to leverage LLaVA-7b in 4 bit-quantized version to solve Electrical circuits.
 Here We check the circuit solving and Netlist Generation capability of LLaVA.

 # Circuit Solving Capability